AndyV773/PP5/README.md

 - Log transformation was applied to features in an attempt to resolve the issue (to reduce skewness, stabilize variance, and handle extreme values), but no improvement was observed

 - The root cause of the warning is currently unknown and requires further investigation

+## Manual Testing

+### Widget Testing

+**The widgets for close, open, pre_close, and high accept values only within the defined ranges:**

+- Minimum value is 40% of the dataset's minimum

+- Maximum value is 200% of the dataset's maximum

+- Values outside these boundaries are restricted to prevent unrealistic entries

+- Each widget allows for both manual entry and adjustment using the +/- buttons, ensuring flexibility in input

+**Average Calculation Validation:**

+- The average value displayed in the widget ((open + close) / 2) is automatically updated when the "open" or "close" values are modified

+- This real-time calculation is verified to be consistent with manual calculations

+**Checkbox and Plot Verification:**

+- All checkboxes have been checked and verified to display the correct output information

+- The dataset is displayed correctly without missing columns or rows

+- Generated plots displaying the correct plots and images accordingly

+### Sanity Check on Stock Prediction Models

+I performed a manual sanity check on both the classification and regression models to validate their outputs against the dataset

+**Classification Model:**

+- Cross-checked predicted market directions (Up or Down) with actual movements to ensure alignment

+- Verified that key features logically influence market predictions

+**Regression Model:**

+- Compared the predicted average stock prices with actual prices for multiple records

+- Ensured that feature importance is consistent with expected market behavior

+These checks help confirm that both models are making logical, data-driven predictions that align with real-world outcomes

+### PEP8

+All Python project files underwent thorough testing using the CI Python Linter, which is available at [https://pep8ci.herokuapp.com/]https://pep8ci.herokuapp.com/ This tool was utilized to ensure that all code adheres to PEP 8 standards, maintaining consistency, readability, and best practices across the project.
+The automated linting process helped identify and rectify any formatting issues, ensuring that the codebase meets high-quality standards

 ## Deployment